-Students must enroll in GRSC 804 to ensure continued access to health insurance and the monthly stipend.
+Students must enroll in GRSC 804 to ensure continued access to health insurance and the monthly stipend during the parental leave.

 While on parental leave, students are not eligible for federal financial aid.
 Students with loans should consult with the Office of Financial Aid before beginning parental leave.